 Interview With Julia Scharf, Sports Presenter and Lecturer in the SBC Master’s Program

-Prof. Dr. David Wagner, academic director of the SBC master’s program: Dear Ms. Scharf, could you please introduce yourself briefly?
+Prof. Dr. David Wagner, Academic Director of the SBC master’s program: Dear Ms. Scharf, could you please introduce yourself briefly?
 What connects you with the world of sports?
 What are important career stages?
 And what hat are your current areas of responsibility?

 Julia Scharf: My name is Julia Scharf, I am a sports presenter for the ARD Sportschau and BR Fernsehen.
 I mainly report on soccer and winter sports.
 Sport has always been very important in my life.
 I myself was active in the national vaulting squad.
 I worked as a trainer in various countries and was also involved in training coaches.
 As co-trainer of my team we won the World Cup in 2000.